The first ever men's First XV, captured on camera at the start of the 1919-20 season

 Get involved during the centenary season

-Share memories from your time on campus, join us in April 2020 for a special Centenary Dinner with the icon that is Brian Moore, or support our Centenary Appeal to provide current and future students with greater opportunities to benefit from the unique experiences which being part of the Rugby Club provides.
+Share memories from your time on campus, join us for a special Centenary Dinner with Brian Moore himself, or support our Centenary Appeal to provide current and future students with greater opportunities to benefit from the unique experiences which being part of the Rugby Club provides.